team-avesta/avesta-learning-platform/public/markdown/oops/lesson-1-exercise-4.md

-## Exercise 2: Restaurant Menu Management
+## Exercise 4: E-Learning Platform

 ### Requirements:
-A restaurant menu contains multiple dishes.
-Each dish has a name, price, category (starter, main course, dessert), and availability status.
-Dishes should have behaviors to mark them as available or unavailable.
+An e-learning platform manages courses.
+Each course has a title, instructor, duration (in hours), and enrollment status (open or closed).
+Courses should have behaviors such as opening or closing enrollment.

 ## How to Approach These Exercises